General FAQ (Frequently Asked Questions)

 - Your G-Code stops every time on the same line, near the beginning

-- Your G-Code loads into Mach3 (or 4), but doesn't render properly
+- Your G-Code loads into Mach3 (or Mach4), but doesn't render properly

 - The machine cuts correctly to begin with, but then starts making bad/incorrect cuts.

 The problem very likely is that you are running the demo mode of Mach3/4 which has a 500 line limit for G-Code.
+Also Mach will not support Plasma or Lathe features while in demo mode.
 You also may have reinstalled Mach and forgotten to add your license.
 Either way, you need to add your license to the program.

 If you are using an invalid, cracked, or hacked license, Mach may intentionally corrupt your data so as to not let you use your equipment.